getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 Depending on your level of formal education in programming, you may have heard of "procedural programming" as a way of describing code which only consists of procedures (aka, functions) calling other functions, without any higher abstractions.
 You may have been taught that classes were the *proper* way to transform procedural-style "spaghetti code" into well-formed, well-organized code.

-Of course, if you have experience with "functional programming" (Monads, etc), you know very well that classes are just one of many several common design patterns.
+Of course, if you have experience with "functional programming" (Monads, etc), you know very well that classes are just one of several common design patterns.
 But for others, this may be the first time you've asked yourself if classes really are a fundamental foundation for code, or if they are an optional abstraction on top of code.

 Some languages (like Java) don't give you the choice, so it's not very *optional* at all -- everything's a class.
 Other languages like C/C++ or PHP give you a both procedural and class-oriented syntaxes, and it's left more to the developer's choice which style or mixture of styles is appropriate.